HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       objective = "nse"
       # Observed variable (for ObservationSet).
       variable = "head"
+      # Observed station the single simulated series is scored against.
+A run produces one discharge series, at the catchment outlet, so an upstream gauge cannot match it: when several stations are loaded, one has to be named.
+Optional with a single loaded station.
+      # observed_station_id = ...  # default = None
       # Extra keyword arguments forwarded to the optimizer adapter.
       # optimizer_kwargs = ...  # uses factory default
       # Per-parameter declarations (bounds, transform, prior, path).